ouspg/SoftwareHardwareSec/6.Hardware_hacking/README.md

 Page 3: E1 10 3E 00 - E1 (NFC Compliant), 10 (NFC 1.0 support), 3E (496 bytes in data memory area), 00 (not write protected)
 Page 4: 03 00 FE 00 - empty NDEF message
 ```

+If you're interested, NDEF is highly backward compatible.
+You can consult the original 1.0 standard from 2006—publicly available [here](https://freemindtronic.com/wp-content/uploads/2022/02/NFC-Data-Exchange-Format-NDEF.pdf)—to examine NDEF at the byte level.
+Using a library will generate the correct bytes.

 In order to make compatible NDEF payload, it must meet the following when filling pages, starting from page 4:

 1. The first byte 0x03 stands for NDEF type.